GeekOncall-Workflow/test-environment/README.md

 1. Add your SSH key to GitHub
 1. Clone this repo and change to the cloned directory
 1. Run `./git-sync` to pull all of the other repos into this directory
+1. Deploy puppet-master VM: `vagrant up puppet-master`
+1. Reload puppet-master to set selinux to enforcing: `vagrant reload puppet-master`
+1. Reconfigure puppet-master to finish selinux configuration: `vagrant provision puppet-master`
-1. `vagrant up puppet-master && vagrant ssh puppet-master`
+1. Login to puppet-master: `vagrant ssh puppet-master`
 1. Modify some files, such as those in hieradata.
 1. In another terminal, `vagrant up` any relevant clients, then test the changes
 1. Back on the master, run `/vagrant/master-sync` to synchronize the changes to this directory